PeteRager/lennoxs30/docs/parameters.md

 **WARNING** improperly setting equipment parameters could render your HVAC system inoperable - please use caution and write down old values before changing and review this document.

 This feature is in Beta, as we learn how to better use it, the methods and entities may change.
-If you use this beta, please provide feedback - even if everything works fine as all Lennox Equipment is different.
+If you use this beta, please provide feedback and your use cases.

 Please raise issues and post in this discussion topic: